SiliconHell Validates Dark Sucker Theory

 Never heard of a Dark Sucker?
 Well, for years it has been believed that electric bulbs emit light.
 However, recent information from Silicon Hell has proven otherwise.
 Electric bulbs don’t emit light, they suck dark.
 Thus they should be called Dark Suckers!

 As with all things, dark suckers don’t last forever.
 Once they are full of dark, they can no longer suck.
-This is proven by the black spot on a full darksucker.
-A candle is a primitive darksucker.
+This is proven by the black spot on a full device.
+A candle is an example of a very primitive sucking device.
 A new candle has a white wick.
 You will notice that after the first use, the wick turns black, representing all the dark which has been sucked into it.
 If you hold a pencil next to the wick of an operating candle, the tip will turn black because it got in the path of the dark flowing into the candle.

 Dark Has Mass

-When dark goes into a dark sucker, friction from this mass generates heat.
-Thus it is not wise to touch an operating darksucker.
+When dark goes into an anti-dark device, friction from this mass generates heat.
+Thus it is not wise to touch a device in operation.
 Candles present a special problem, as the dark must travel in the solid wick instead of through glass.
 This generates a great amount of heat.
 Thus it can be very dangerous to touch an operating candle.
 A more modern version of this is the discharging/recharging of a battery.
 I’m sure that many of you have noticed that batteries get warm when being used.

 Dark Is Heavier Than Light